Prof Garry Egger AM, MPH, PhD, MAPS

 Who should do this workshop?

-This workshop is essential for allied health practitioners wishing to learn how to facilitate Shared Medical Appointments.
+This workshop is for doctors and allied health practitioners wishing to learn how to facilitate and deliver Shared Medical Appointments.

-It is also highly recommended for doctors intending to participate in SMAs, other practitioners and staff in the practice, especially the practice manager and nurses, to ensure that everyone understands the protocol and is able to explain and promote it to patients.
+It is also highly recommended for other practitioners and staff in the practice, especially the practice manager and nurses, to ensure that everyone understands the protocol and is able to explain and promote it to patients.

 Why become an SMA practitioner or facilitator?